cyhunblr/gokhas_project/gokhas_communication/README.md

 # GOKHAS Communication Package

-This package provides a ROS Noetic-based UART communication system.
-It is designed for data exchange with STM32 microcontroller via serial port.
+This package provides a ROS Noetic-based UART communication system for a robotic arm with airsoft capability.
+It is designed for bidirectional data exchange with STM32 microcontroller via serial port.

 ## Features

 - Bidirectional UART communication with STM32
+- Trigger-based transmission (only when commands received)
+- Continuous data reception from STM32
-- Motor position and speed control
+- Robot joint position and speed control
+- Airsoft system control and feedback
 - Real-time data exchange (100 Hz)
-- Packet-based data protocol (26 bytes)
+- Compact packet-based protocol (8 bytes)
-- ROS topic publication
+- ROS topic-based communication
-- Fault-tolerant communication
+- Fault-tolerant communication with simulation mode

 ## Package Structure